openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 ### Step 5.
 Start Inference

 OpenVINO™ Runtime supports inference in asynchronous or synchronous mode.
 Async API usage can improve overall frame-rate of the application, because rather than wait for inference to complete, the app can continue doing things on the host, while the accelerator is busy.
-You can use `ov::InferRequest::start_async()` to infer the model in the asynchronous mode and call `ov::InferRequest::wait()` to wait for the inference results:
+You can use `ov::InferRequest::start_async()` to start model inference in the asynchronous mode and call `ov::InferRequest::wait()` to wait for the inference results:

 @sphinxdirective